U.S. slaps more sanctions on North Korea after Sony hack

 Despite past sanctions that have been designed to curb North Korean's nuclear capabilities, Pyongyang has pressed ahead with its nuclear program.

-North Korea on Sunday slammed the fresh U.S. sanctions, calling them hostile and repressive policies by Washington.

-"The persistent and unilateral action taken by the White House to slap 'sanctions' against the DPRK patently proves that it is still not away from inveterate repugnancy and hostility toward the DPRK," the state-run KCNA news agency quoted its foreign ministry spokesman as saying.

-(Additional reporting by Roberta Rampton and Ju-min Park in SEOUL; Writing by David Chance; Editing by Toni Reinhold, Grant McCool and Kim Coghill)
+(Additional reporting by Roberta Rampton; Writing by David Chance; Editing by Toni Reinhold and Grant McCool)